twitter/GraphJet/README.md

 curl http://localhost:8888/userTweetGraph/topUsers?k=5
 ```

 + `userTweetGraphEdges/tweets`: queries for the edges incident to a particular tweet in the user-tweet graph, i.e., users who have interacted with the tweet.
-Use parameter `id` to specify tweetid (e.g., from `userTweetGraph/topTweets` above).
+Use parameter `id` to specify tweetId (e.g., from `userTweetGraph/topTweets` above).
 Sample invocation:

 ```
 curl http://localhost:8888/userTweetGraphEdges/tweets?id=xxx
 ```

 + `userTweetGraphEdges/users`: queries for the edges incident to a particular user in the user-tweet graph, i.e., tweets the user interacted with.
-Use parameter `id` to specify userid (e.g., from `userTweetGraph/topUsers` above).
+Use parameter `id` to specify userId (e.g., from `userTweetGraph/topUsers` above).
 Sample invocation:

 ```
 curl http://localhost:8888/userTweetGraphEdges/users?id=xxx